cockroachdb/docs/v22.2/node-shutdown.md

 ## Decommissioning and draining on {{ site.data.products.dedicated }}

-Most of the guidance in this page is most relevant to manual deployments.
-In a {{ site.data.products.dedicated }} cluster, you don't manually decommission or drain individual nodes.
-Instead, each cluster node is managed using Kubernetes. {{ site.data.products.dedicated }} clusters hav `terminationGracePeriodSeconds` set to 300 seconds (5 minutes).
+Most of the guidance in this page is most relevant to manual deployments, although decommissioning and draining work the same way behind the scenes in a {{ site.data.products.dedicated }} cluster. {{ site.data.products.dedicated }} clusters have a termination grace period of 300 seconds (5 minutes).
 This setting is not configurable.
-Cluster settings that begin with `server.shutdown.*` are also not configurable on {{ site.data.products.dedicated }}.

 Client applications that connect to CockroachDB must handle disconnections gracefully, because from the point of view of the client, cluster maintenance is always a possibility.

-- A client application's connection pool should have a maximum lifetime that is shorter than the Kubernetes deployment's `terminationGracePeriodSeconds` setting, which is always 300 seconds (5 minutes) on {{ site.data.products.dedicated }}.
+- Client application that connect to {{ site.data.products.dedicated }} should use connection pools that have a maximum lifetime that is shorter than 300 seconds (5 minutes).
 - If a client application is connected to a cluster node that is draining, it will be disconnected, and must include the ability to try to connect again.
 Refer to [Connection Retry Logic](#connection-retry-loop).

 ## Node shutdown sequence